The Haunting at Bonaventure Circus by Jaime Jo Wright

 The ending was a bit rushed for me compared to the rest of the book but the story kept me intrigued right up until the end and I loved the aspect of the dual timelines going back and forth as each clue was discovered or wrapped up.
 Old towns and hidden secrets really brought this book alive and both story timelines build up to a thrilling end.â£

 CW: Some outdated terms are used for describing disabilities.
 Note: This book is listed as Christian fiction - I didn't find that this was a main feature of the book.
 It came through in the voices of some of the characters when discussing their faith, and questions about whether what was happening was related to the supernatural.â£

 Jaime Jo Wright is the author of five novels, including Christy Award winner The House on Foster Hill and Carol Award winner The Reckoning at Gossamer Pond.
 She's also the Publishers Weekly and ECPA bestselling author of two novellas.
 Jaime lives in Wisconsin with her cat named Foo, her husband Cap'n Hook, and their littles, Peter Pan, and CoCo.
 To learn more, visit www.jaimewrightbooks.com.

-Thank you to Love Books Tour and Alex Bryant for the ARC.
+Thank you to Love Books Tour for the ARC.
 I was #gifted this book in exchange for an honest review.